chasmani/piecewise-regression/paper/paper.md

 # Statement of need

-A common research problem is to find when some trend changes, modelled as a straight line relationship with a change in gradient at some breakpoint.
+A common problem is to fit a linear regression model that includes some change(s) in gradient.
 One approach would be numerical minimisation of the sum of squared errors via a grid search for the breakpoint position(s).
 Muggeo [@muggeo2003estimating] derived a method that is superior to grid search in that it is computationally more efficient and allows for more robust statistical analysis.
-There are many R packages that implement this method including the segemented R package written by Muggeo himself [@muggeo2008segmented].
+There are many R packages that implement this method including the segmented R package written by Muggeo himself [@muggeo2008segmented].
 However, at the time of writing there are not comparable resources in Python.

 # Examples